How Kaspersky Lab got on the US government's bad side

 Instead, you'll be hearing from these security experts:

-- Donna Dodson, the National Institute for Standards and Technology's chief cybersecurity adviser
+- Donna Dodson, chief security adviser at the National Institute of Standards and Technology

 - James Norton, president of Play-Action Strategies, a consulting firm